Skip to main content

 When shopping for a new vacuum, you should think about how you’re going to use it.

-When it comes to uprights, there are a number of things to consider.
+When it comes to uprights, there are several things to consider.

 More attachments mean more versatility with your vacuum.
 However, you don’t want to pay for attachments that you will never use.